dddevid/StreamNCS/README.md

 # StreamNCS

-This project allows you to play only the audio from the **nocopyrightsounds** Twitch channel on a webpage.
+This project allows you to play only the audio from the **nocopyrightsounds** Twitch channel or YouTube stream on a webpage.
 The video player is hidden, but the audio still plays, making it ideal for those who want to listen to music or audio streams without showing the video.

 ## Features
-- Plays audio from the **nocopyrightsounds** Twitch channel automatically.
+- Plays audio from the **nocopyrightsounds** YouTube channel automatically.
 - The video player is hidden, so the page doesn't load or display the video.
 - Ideal for OBS users who want to add just the audio stream.